abdoitman/Warehouse-Database/README.md

 	WHERE Products.ProductID = NEW.ProductID;
 END
 ```
-After inserting any order, the database should **automatically increament the number of orders** on the shelves containing any products from those shelves.
+After inserting any order, the database should **automatically increment the number of orders** on the shelves containing any products from those shelves.
 Also, it will **subtract the quantity of the products in this order from the stock**.

-  __2) After updating Products tables__
+#### __After updating Products table__

 ```sql
  CREATE TRIGGER Products_after_update AFTER UPDATE ON Products